google/open-location-code/docs/specification.md

 1. Prefix the existing code with the symbol with the above value.
 1. Divide longitude by four and latitude by five.
 1. Repeat from step 2 four more times.

-### Code length

-The minimum valid length of an Open Location Code is two digits.
-The maximum length of an Open Location Code is 15 digits.

-Below 10 digits, only even numbers are valid lengths.

-The default length for most purposes is 10 digits.

 ### Formatting